rorykermack/redux-accordion/README.md

 ![Redux Accordion Logo](/logo.png?raw=true)

 # Redux Accordion
-Need an accordion for your Redux project?
+Need an accordion for your React and/or Redux project?
 Look no further.
 You can have a single or multiple instances running at one.
 Redux Accordion is a fully featured accordion component, built using [react/redux](https://github.com/reactjs/redux/) with ECMAScript 6.
 Simple to set up, simple to use and most importantly hopefully as simple as possible to maintain and build upon.

+## Usage
+Redux accordion uses a redux store to manage its state, a maintainable way to handle your state objects.
+However if you would like to use the component version (or within a pure React build) you can use the redux-accordion-component version within the /src.

-## Installation
+## Installation for redux-accordion-component
 * Clone / Download this repo. <br/>
 * Move /src/redux-accordion into your project. <br/>
+* Include Accordion & AccordionSection
+* Done

+## Installation for redux-accordion
+* Clone / Download this repo. <br/>
+* Move /src/redux-accordion into your project. <br/>
 * Connect the actions and reducer into your app. <br/>
 * Add the main.css to your styles <br/>
 * Done.
 Accordions for everyone :) <br/>

-## Usage
-Redux accordion uses a redux store to manage its state, because it's a much more maintainable way to handle your state objects. (and its great)

-!important: make sure you connect your actions and reducer!
+!important for redux-accordion: make sure you connect your actions and reducer!

-## Setup: <br/>
+## How to setup: <br/>
 ### 1) Import or require /index.js (or just the folder) <br/>
 ### 2) Add an accordion section and pass the props.<br/>
 ```